Loga19818eeanvesh/BackendApi_for_Blog_app_using_Event_driven_MicroServices_Architecture./README.md

 # BackendApi for BlogApp using Event driven MicroServices Architecture.
 Api contains five microservices
-1. Posts service to post blog
+1. Posts service to post blog running on port 2828
-2. Comments service to add comments to post
+2. Comments service to add comments to post running on port 2803
-3. Query service to send all posts to client
+3. Query service to send all posts to client running on port 2800
-4. Moderation service to filter comments
+4. Moderation service to filter comments running on port 2801
-5. Event-bus to send events between services
+5. Event-bus to send events between services running on port 2823

 ## Tools/Technologies used
 Node.js, Express.js